Introduction

 of love; risky self-destructive behavior;

-promiscuity; the buying of friendship with sexual services; problems
+promiscuity; the “buying” of friendship with sexual services; problems

-with gender identity; even discomfort with non-sexual
+with gender identity; heterophobia; and discomfort with non-sexual

-same-sex emotional closeness (often called homophobia)are residual
+same-sex emotional closeness (often called homophobia)—are residual

 effects of childhood emotional wounds and can be better healed in psychotherapy

-than normalized in a radical political arena.
+than normalized in a radical political

-to admit that the origin of homosexuality in any person is a complex issue;
+sexual aberrations in any person is a complex issue;

 conditioning) so intertwined that no single explanation can fit all cases.